Bull shark: Freshwater tolerance

 Bull sharks are able to regulate themselves to live in either fresh or salt water.
 It can live in fresh water for its entire life, but this does not happen, mostly due to the reproductive needs of the shark.
 Young bull sharks leave the brackish water in which they are born and move out into the sea to breed.
-Whilst it is theoretically possible for bull sharks to live purely in fresh water, experiments conducted on bull sharks found that they died within four years.
+While is theoretically possible for bull sharks to live purely in fresh water, experiments conducted on bull sharks found that they died within four years.
 The stomach was opened and all that was found were two small, unidentifiable fishes.
 The cause of death could have been starvation since the primary food source for bull sharks resides in salt water.

 In a research experiment, the bull sharks were found to be at the mouth of an estuary for the majority of the time.
 They stayed at the mouth of the river independent of the salinity of the water.
 The driving factor for a bull shark to be in fresh or salt water, however, is its age; as the bull shark ages, its tolerance for very low or high salinity increases.
 The majority of the newborn or very young bull sharks were found in the freshwater area, whereas the much older bull sharks were found to be in the saltwater areas, as they had developed a much better tolerance for the salinity.
 Reproduction is one of the reasons why adult bull sharks travel into the river—it is thought to be a physiological strategy to improve juvenile survival and a way to increase overall fitness of bull sharks.
 The young are not born with a high tolerance for high salinity, so they are born in fresh water and stay there until they are able to travel out.

 Initially, scientists thought the sharks in Lake Nicaragua belonged to an endemic species, the Lake Nicaragua shark (Carcharhinus nicaraguensis).
 In 1961, following specimen comparisons, taxonomists synonymized them.
 Bull sharks tagged inside the lake have later been caught in the open ocean (and vice versa), with some taking as few as seven to 11 days to complete the journey.

+A study of six bull sharks confined to a stagnant golf course lake in Brisbane, Australia, from 1996 to 2013 uncovered their adaptability to low-salinity environments, marking the longest recorded residency for the species under such conditions, and demonstrating their ability to live indefinitely in low-salinity aquatic environments.